 What is ESP on a car?

 Electronic Stability Programme (ESP) is a life-saving piece of technology – but what does it do?

 Research undertaken in the UK indicates that the chances of being involved in a fatal crash are reduced by around 25% with ESP.
 In Sweden, there has been a decline of over 30% in wet-weather collisions thanks to ESP.
-Our guide explains why ESP is so beneficial.
+Our guide explains why ESP is so essential in modern car safety.

 What are the differences between ESC and ESP?

 Bear in mind that your car could have ESP but it might be called something else.
 Car makers trademarked different names and acronyms for the system but they all do the same job.
 Along with ESP and ESC, you might also see VDC (vehicle dynamic control), VSA (vehicle stability assist) or DSC (dynamic stability control) in an equipment list.

 Some brands like to give the system their own stamp: Volvo uses the name Dynamic Stability & Traction Control (DTSC), while Porsche calls it PSM (Porsche Stability Management – not to be mixed up with PASM, which stands for Porsche Active Suspension Management and describes Porsche’s adaptive suspension system.